RedHeadphone/react-json-grid/CONTRIBUTING.md

 ## Local Development

-To run & test react-json-grid, you need to follow a few simple steps:-
+To run & test react-json-grid, you need to follow a few simple steps (you can use `yarn` instead of `npm`):-

 1. Fork the repository and clone the code to your local machine.
 2. Run `npm install` in the repository root and demo directory.